 What Is Favicon?

-A favicon (short for 'favourite icon') is the small icon associated with a website, displayed in browser tabs, bookmark lists, browser history, and search results.
-Originally a simple 16×16px ICO file, modern favicons require multiple sizes and formats to display correctly across all devices, browsers, and contexts — from 16px browser tabs to 180px iOS home screen icons.
+A favicon (short for 'favourite icon') is the small icon associated with a website, displayed in browser tabs, bookmark lists, browser history, address bars, and Google search results.
+Originally a simple 16×16px ICO file placed at the root of a site, modern favicons require multiple sizes and formats — from 16px browser tab icons to 180px iOS home screen touch icons — to display correctly across all browsers and devices.

 Favicon & Canvas Builder